3.5 Traineeships and apprenticeships

 According to the Government Programme 2024-2027, the government 'will promote the use of training agreements and apprenticeship training'.
 They promise for example 'explore the possibilities to stagger the financial compensation for education and training paid during an apprenticeship training as studies progress.'

 There is a lot of information about traineeships and apprenticeships.
-Job Market Finland, a service developed by the KEHA Centre (in Finnish), which is the Development and Administration Centre for the Centre for Economic Development, Transport and the Environment (ELY Centre) and the Employment and Economic Development Office (TE Office), and the Ministry of Economic Affairs and Employment, describes the details of traineeships and apprenticeship as part of On the Job Learning.
+Job Market Finland is a service developed by the KEHA Centre, which is the Development and Administration Centre for the Centre for Economic Development, Transport and the Environment (ELY Centre), the Employment and Economic Development Office (TE Office), and the Ministry of Economic Affairs and Employment.
+Details of traineeships and apprenticeships are provided on their On the Job Learning website.
+Traineeships are recognised as important for students, as they can be a mandatory part of vocational education, training programmes, and university or university of applied sciences degrees.

 The Association of Apprenticeship Organisers offers an online database with a search engine for students, employers, entrepreneurs and its members, see apprenticeship.fi.